 \section{Introduction}

-Data security has garnered critical attention in the last decade as substantial individualized data are collected.
+Data privacy has garnered critical attention in the last decade as substantial amounts of individualized data are collected.
 The most widely used paradigm in formal data privacy is \textit{differential privacy} (DP), introduced by \citet{dwork2006calibrating}.
-DP provides a rigorous and interpretable definition for data privacy as it bounds the amount of information that attackers can infer from publicly released database queries.
-Numerous mechanisms have been developed under conventional data settings like scalar or vector-valued data.
+DP provides a rigorous and interpretable definition of data privacy, as it limits the amount of information attackers can infer from publicly released database queries.
+Numerous mechanisms have been developed for conventional data settings, such as scalar or vector-valued data.
 However, advances in technologies enable us to collect and process densely observed data over some temporal or spatial domains, which are coined \textit{functional data} to differentiate them from classic multivariate data \citep{ramsay2005functional,kokoszka2017introduction,ferraty2011oxford}.
-Even though functional data analysis (FDA), has been proven useful in various fields like economics, finance, genetics, etc., and has been researched widely in the statistical community, there are only a few works concerning privacy preservation within the realm of functional data.
+Although functional data analysis has been proven useful in various fields, such as economics, finance, and genetics, and has been widely researched in the statistical community, there are only a few works concerning privacy preservation within the realm of functional data.